picture of people's hand gestures when arguing side by side, divided by red and blue color

 Disagree Better by How You Listen

-• Listen to understand.
+• Listen to understand, not just reply.

-• Commit to listening more than speaking in your next conversation.
+• Commit to listening more than speaking.

-• Challenge yourself to avoid interrupting during a discussion.
+• Challenge yourself not to interrupt.

 Image